Dealing With Workplace Discrimination in Los Angeles?

-Our Los Angeles Work Discrimination Lawyers Are Here to Answer Your Questions
+A Los Angeles Work Discrimination Lawyer From Our Firm Can Answer Your Questions

 Most people assume that discrimination is easy to spot within the workplace.
 However, the majority of workplace discrimination is subtle and occurs indirectly.
 Many California employees fail to recognize that they are the victims of workplace discrimination.
-Our Los Angeles work discrimination lawyers will help you identify the different types of discrimination in the workplace.
+A Los Angeles work discrimination lawyer from our firm can help you identify the different types of discrimination in the workplace.

 The attorneys at Yadegar, Minoofar & Soleymani LLP are sympathetic to employees facing discrimination at work.
 We have decades of experience litigating workplace discrimination cases and will help you pursue justice under the law.